cjhosken/NCCARenderFarmTools/README.md

 # NCCARenderFarmTools

-A standalone application that interacts with the NCCA Renderfarm.
+The NCCA RenderFarm Tools are tools that allow NCCA members to interact with the NCCA Renderfarm.

 ## Supported Software